 The Department's undergraduate program is broadly inclusive to meet the academic needs of national and international students.
-The department offers programs that lead to baccalaureate degrees in biology, chemistry, healthcare, environmental studies, physics, technology and; offers pre-professional programs in engineering, through support courses in physics; and, through collaborations with other institutions, offers dual degree programs leading to a Bachelor of Science in engineering, and two Bachelor of Science degrees, one in Biology and the other in Nursing (awarded from the partnering institute).
+The department offers programs that lead to baccalaureate degrees in biology, chemistry, and healthcare; it provides courses that are suitable pre-requisite courses for students to succeed in engineering at the partnering institution, Florida International University.